A BRIEF HISTORICAL OVERVIEW OF THE SOUTHERN DISTRICT

 The Southern District geography is large, perhaps the 5th-7th largest of the 35 LCMS Districts.
 It is approximately 800 miles from Northeast to Southwest, and approximately 450 miles from North to South.
 It includes 152 Congregations (56 – Alabama, 20 – Florida, 53 – Louisiana, 23 – Mississippi, ).
 It also includes 25 Schools (7 – Alabama, 4 – Florida, 12 – Louisiana, 2 – Mississippi).

 Approximately 25 of our congregations are “historically” black congregations.
 This number is one of the real blessings given to the Southern District.
-Our District geography contains Concordia College, Selma, begun by the Synodical Conference Mission Program in 1922 under the leadership of the sainted Dr. Rosa Young.
-The congregations in black ministry in this area have produced the majority of the black pastors and teachers for the LCMS.
-Many of our historic white congregations now have African-American members.
 We have one historic Hispanic congregation.

-2017 marked the SOUTHERN DISTRICT’S 135th ANNIVERSARY and the 170th ANNIVERSARY of the LCMS!
+2022 marks the SOUTHERN DISTRICT’S 140th ANNIVERSARY and the 175th ANNIVERSARY of the LCMS!